Chiltern Radio Network: Presenters

 Original DJs and presenters included Paul McKenna, Paul 'Mad Dog' O'Reilly, Martin Collins, Tony West, NJ Williams, Tony Lloyd, and Louie Martin.
-Networked presenters included Graham Torrington, Chris Moyles, Emma Scott, Steve Power, Tim Allen, Tom Stewart, Simon Clarke, Neale James, Treva Ellis, and Laura Penn.
+Networked presenters included Graham Torrington, Chris Moyles, Emma Scott, Steve Power, Chris Brooks, Tim Allen, Mark Sadler, Tom Stewart, Simon Clarke, Neale James, Treva Ellis, and Laura Penn.
 Other presenters included Paul Garner who did a comedy and unsigned music show, David Francis on the late show and Dave Sanders who hosted a Sunday show consisting of mostly album tracks.

 Network news

 Chiltern Radio Network ran the satellite news service Network News between 5 July 1991 and 1 April 1996 as a competitor to Independent Radio News.
 The service provided hourly national news bulletins to not only Chiltern stations, but other broadcasters including Virgin Radio, Radio Luxembourg, Choice FM, and Radio Maldwyn.
 Network News was joint led by Paul Chantler (then Group Programme Director of the Chiltern Radio Network) and Jon Davies, journalist who had been a key part of ITN Radio News.
 The service closed with the acquisition of Chiltern Radio by the GWR Group, which was a shareholder in IRN.